Rioja / Elegance recognizable

 Winemaking and ageing

 The grapes arrived at the winery perfectly ripe.
-Alcoholic fermentation took place in stainless steel tanks for 15 days at a controlled temperature below 28 °C. After careful racking, malolactic fermentation took place naturally over 75 days.
-In June 2010, selected batches of this blend were transferred to American oak barrels (made in-house) with an average age of 4.5 years.
-During the three years the wine was aged, it was racked every 6 months using traditional barrel-to-barrel methods.
-It was bottled in June 2013.
+Alcoholic fermentation took place in tanks for 15 days at a controlled temperature below 28 °C (82 °F).
+After careful racking, malolactic fermentation took place naturally over 94 days.
+In March 2012, selected wines were transferred to American oak barrels (made in-house) with an average age of 4.5 years.
+During the three years the wine was aged, it was racked every six months using traditional barrel-to-barrel methods.
+It was bottled in July 2015.3.